-(n) Changes in categorisation of revenue and expenses
+(n) Changes in categorisation of income and expenses

-The categorisation of revenue and expenses in 2020 and 2019 reflects the Make-A-Wish International conventions for reporting.
+The categorisation of income and expenses in 2021 and 2020 reflects the Make-A-Wish International conventions for reporting.

 (o) Government Grants

 Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Company will comply with all the attached conditions.